 You can apply to reduce your mortgage term at any time, even if you’re tied into a fixed rate.

 A small fee may be applicable and lenders may carry out affordability checks as part of your application, to make sure the new payments are affordable for you.

 Do your sums and see what length of term you could afford.
 If you need help, contact an independent fees-free mortgage broker.

 2. Pay back a little extra each month

 Upping the amount of your monthly mortgage direct debit – even by just a fraction – will also have the effect of shortening your mortgage term and reducing the total amount of interest you pay.

-Most banks and building societies allow you to overpay up to 10% of your outstanding loan amount every year without penalty, even if you are locked into a fixed rate deal.
-Call your lender and enquire.
+Most banks and building societies allow you to overpay up to 10% of your outstanding loan amount every year without penalty, even if you're locked into a fixed rate deal.
+Call your lender to find out more.

 3. Pour in any financial windfalls

 Instead of (or as well as) chipping away at your mortgage by overpaying a little each month, pour in any one-off lump sums such as a work bonus, share dividends or an inheritance.